What is jambalaya?

 The two dishes are quite similar in that they are both rice dishes that typically incorporate a variety of proteins and get flavor from vegetables and spices.

 The finished dishes are also similar visually, with comparable proportions of rice to protein.
 The flavors are very different, though.
 Whereas the seasoning combination of onion, celery, bell pepper, cayenne pepper and thyme give jambalaya its Creole/Cajun flavors, paella has a Mediterranean flavor profile owing to lemon, paprika, saffron and olives.

 How do red and brown jambalaya differ in taste?

 The tomatoes in red jambalaya give the dish a brighter, slightly more acidic flavor, whereas the Cajun tendency to thoroughly brown meats and vegetables for a long time give brown jambalaya a deeper, darker, more umami-rich flavor.

 How does jambalaya taste versus gumbo or étouffée?

-The flavors of the three dishes can be pretty similar, if you’re comparing apples to apples.
+The flavors of the three dishes can be pretty similar if you’re comparing apples to apples.
 For example, comparing flavors alone, a shrimp and sausage jambalaya would taste a lot like a shrimp and sausage gumbo or a shrimp étouffée that includes sausage.
 The eating experience, however, is entirely different.
-Jambalaya is a rice dish and relatively dry compared to wet dishes like gumbo and étouffée.
+Jambalaya is a rice dish and relatively dry compared with wet dishes like gumbo and étouffée.